Gaussian Ensemble Belief Propagation

 That is not a new technique; people have been doing it for decades.
 Our trick is that we can use simulators to do it, rather than a complicated statistical model.
 To gauge the certainty of my input data, we run the simulator with various inputs and observe the outputs.

-Because this is a simulated problem we can cheaply test our method against many different kinds of fluids, so we do, testing out thing on runny fluid, Figure 5 (a); and thick, viscous fluid, Figure 5 (c); and stuff in between, Figure 5 (b).
-For all of these the starting condition (\(\mathsf{x}_0\)) is the same and our goal is to find the magenta-tinted answer (\(\mathsf{q}\).)
+Because this is a simulated problem we can cheaply test our method against many different kinds of fluids, so we do, testing our thing on runny fluid, Figure 5 (a); and thick, viscous fluid, Figure 5 (c); and stuff in between, Figure 5 (b).
+For all of these, the starting condition (\(\mathsf{x}_0\)) is the same, and our goal is to find the magenta-tinted answer (\(\mathsf{q}\)).

 3 Performance

-The classic GaBP results Figure 6 are… OK I guess?
-In the figure, the red lines represent our initial educated guesses (‘prior’), and the blue lines show the optimized final guesses (‘posterior’), compared to the dotted black line representing the truth.
-The blue guesses are much better than the red one, for sure, but they are not amazing.
+The classic GaBP results Figure 6 are… OK, I guess?
+In the figure, the red lines represent our initial educated guesses (‘prior’), and the blue lines show the optimised final guesses (‘posterior’), compared to the dotted black line representing the truth.
+The blue guesses are much better than the red ones, for sure, but they are not amazing.
 Our fancy GEnBP guesses Figure 7 are way better, clustering much closer to the truth.
-So tl;dr on this very made-up problem, our method does way better at guessing the ‘hidden influence’ on the system.
+So tl;dr on this (admittedly made-up) problem, our method does way better at guessing the ‘hidden influence’ on the system.

 This example is extremely contrived though!
 So let us quantify how much better the answers are on the more complex, more realistic, 2-dimensional problem.